nbren12/personal-website/content/post/2021-version-pinning.md

 use, they do need to worry about security, licensing, and reproducibility.

-In general, the software development industry is better at reproducibility than science because lack of scientific reproduciblity has less tangible cost.
+In general, the software development industry is better at reproducibility than science because lack of scientific reproducibility has less tangible cost.
 For example, Google will lose millions of dollars of ad revenue if they can't quickly recover from a crashing system, but no one will probably know if you can't regenerate the plots for your last paper.
 The scientific